concourse/rfcs/061-watch-api-endpoints/proposal.md

 * What are the performance implications of Postgres' LISTEN/NOTIFY, or of having TRIGGERS for every modification in a table?
 * Are there any limits on LISTEN/NOTIFY that might hinder this approach at scale?
 * Should there be a timeout on the request?
-* What's the best way to ensure that the list of relevant tables remains consistent with the tables the queries are actually using? i.e. if we add a `JOIN` table on the `ListAllJobs` query, how can we ensure that we're monitoring events on that new table as well?
+* What's the best way to determine the list of "relevant tables" to watch?

 # Answered Questions